grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Alright!" called the kid from the shore, where the water lapped at the toes of his boots.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.

 Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so everything was heard three times.
-That was normal, and Captain Percy was used to it.
+That was normal, and Percy was used to it.
 But the mass of water filling one end of the cargo hold changed the sound of the space.
 It ate at her instinctive sense that her boat was far from healthy.
 It sounded like a room dominated by an athletic swimming pool.
 It was a quality of sound that should never be heard on a submarine.

 She sipped her coffee and watched Chips dive again with the steel plates in one hand.
 More blue light from under the water.
 Percy had the idea to track down a meter stick and prop it in the water, so they could all see when the water started to lower.
 But then she thought better of it, considering the strong possibility of the water quickly rising over the top of the stick.